nimaid/mri2stl/README.md

 The conversion process will attempt to run a boolean union on the cortical and subcortical models.
 If this cannot be done, the meshes are simply concatenated.
 Both should be read the same to a 3D printer, but the boolean union actually makes everything a single mesh if it succeeds.

-To download files, tick the box left of the item in question, then click the `Download` button which appears in the upper left.
+To download files (like your shiny new `.stl`), tick the box left of the item in question, then click the `Download` button which appears in the upper left.

+Once you have all the files you want to save downloaded, you can kill the server by clicking `Quit` in the upper right corner.
+When you do this, all files uploaded or created that were not downloaded will be forever lost, so be careful!

+If you close your browser without clicking `Quit`, the image will still be running in the background.
+You can reconnect by going to the same URL which you initially noted down.
+(You did note it down, right?)

+The other way to kill the server is to shutdown the Docker container manually.
+You would use `docker ps` to get the ID of it, then `docker rm -f ps`.
+This will also permenently delete all files uploaded/created.